 For much of my early life, I was on an endless quest to “fix” myself.

-I’m as sensitive, intuitive, and empathic as they come and I’ve always felt deeply flawed because of it.
+I’m as deep-feeling, sensitive, intuitive, and empathic as they come – and I’ve always felt deeply flawed because of it.
+For so much of my life I firmly believed that there was just something deeply and fundamentally “wrong” with me.

 Any of these sound familiar?
 I can check the box on them all.